iridiumcao/iridiumcao.github.io/git/move_files_with_history.md

 git filter-repo --path <file-or-directory-path> --invert-paths
 ```

+It will only remove `<file-or-directory-path>` and preserve all the other files/directories.

 ## Conclusion

-Using `git filter-repo`, we can effectively move specific files or directories between repositories whil preserving their history.
+Using `git filter-repo`, we can effectively move specific files or directories between repositories while preserving their history.
 This method allows for flexible, clean history management with including unnecessary files.